-Under this circumstance a student must complete and submit an SCU International Refund Application Form.
+Under this circumstance a student must complete and submit an Application for Fee Refund - SCU International.
 The student must also provide an eCOE from the new provider to support their refund case.
 If a student has studied at SCU for less than 6 months in their principal course, a release letter is also required.

 For every complete International Refund Application Form, an assessment will be made and further documents may be required from the student.
 Upon successful assessment of the student's refund will be made within 28 days of receiving the complete application.